ta4j/ta4j-wiki/Elliott-Wave-Indicators.md

     2, 2, fractal, adaptive, filteredSlope);
 ```

 Choose by turn shape rather than treating one detector as universally superior: ZigZag is strongest for sharp price-distance reversals, fractals provide deterministic fixed-window extrema, and slope-change detection captures gradual turns.
-Tolerant consensus trades earlier confirmation for more stable pivots when detectors disagree by a few bars.
+Tolerant consensus trades earliest confirmation for more stable pivots when detectors disagree by a few bars.
 Every built-in detector is causal at the requested index.

 ### SwingFilter and MinMagnitudeSwingFilter